PPBDS/tutorial.helpers/vignettes/books.md

 #> [1] 1234 3513   59
 ````

 * It is unclear how to create `x` in your tutorial.
-You could have an exercise in which the students create `x` themselves.
+You could have an Exercise in which the students create `x` themselves.
 But that is annoying because it doesn't really teach students anything.
 It is too close to busy work.
 Moreover, `x` won't exist for the next question, requiring the use of `parse_number()`.
-You will need to create `x` yourself, either in the global set up chunk or in a set up chunk for this exercise.
-The global set up approach is preferred, but does not work if there are multiple different `x` objects used in this chapter.
+You will need to create `x` yourself, either in the global setup chunk or in a setup chunk for this exercise.
+The global setup approach is preferred, but does not work if there are multiple different `x` objects used in this chapter.

 * I recommend just including the "busy work" in the Exercise code chunk when writing the tutorial, followed by a blank line, so that students have an obvious place to type in `parse_number(x)`.